androiders/ArduinoForATMega16/README.md

 # ArduinoForATMega16
-Adaptation of the Arduino core software to work on a standalone AVR ATMga16 micro controller
+##Adaptation of the Arduino core software to work on a standalone AVR ATMgea16 micro controller